 However, the horror is balanced by the high-class.
 Where one property has cats and roaches, another hosts an American President.

-Well ok another story out of the U.S., most of my investing has been in the U.S. since 2009 when I cashed out of Australia and brought my money over to the U.S. because the house prices here were so ridiculously cheap.
-The returns were so high, the dollar was high and I foresaw an opportunity but I’ve been buying some stuff in Australia recently too.
+Well, okay another story out of the U.S., most of my investing has been in the U.S. since 2009 when I cashed out of Australia and brought my money over to the U.S. because the house prices here were so ridiculously cheap.
+The returns were so high; the dollar was high and I foresaw an opportunity, but I’ve been buying some stuff in Australia recently too.
 The story that comes to mind here is that I bought another property in foreclosure downtown Fort Miles Florida and there was a bit of a problem with that in that the bank-owned it but it was a double story building and there was a staircase at the back and we said to them we’ll either replace the staircase and you give us a 5,000 dollar discount on the price or you replace the staircase and we’ll pay the price, the asking price and they said no we’ll go ahead and we’ll change over the staircase back.
 So I had no worries.
-Anyway, I think ended up costing them 30,000 dollars which were a whole lot of money because the property was only 80,000 dollars and then be that as it may the remarkable thing about that building is that Obama then leased it for his campaign headquarters for South West Florida here.
-So I’ve had Barack Obama, the ex-president of the United States Of America as one of my tenants.
+Anyway, I think ended up costing them 30,000 dollars which were a lot of money because the property was only 80,000 dollars and then be that as it may the remarkable thing about that building is that Obama then leased it for his campaign headquarters for South West Florida here.
+So I’ve had Barack Obama, the ex-President of the United States Of America as one of my tenants.

 Another key to McKnight’s stellar portfolio is his ability to stay ahead of the curve, thanks to his own knowledge and the help of his friends such as Dave Bradley and Aaron Dunlop.
 But for McKnight, his true ‘ah-ha’ moment was realising he could stand on his own two feet.